Saboteer

 We put on a layer of clear plastic sheeting then the blue tarp as a top layer.

-Very shortly after we got the cover secured the rain came down in ernest.
+Very shortly after we got the cover secured the rain came down in earnest.

 31 August